 Coaches can access their materials on the Money Coach Volunteer Materials webpage.
 Students can access their program materials on the Money Coach Student Materials webpage.
-On the student's webpage, materials are organized by weeks.
-For each week there is a weekly guide with instructions for the action steps that will be assigned at the end of each week along with any materials needed for that specific week.
-Hard copies of the materials will be provided to the site partners.
+On the students' webpage, materials are organzied by weeks and include materials specific to that week.
+Hard copies are available are will be proceed to the site partners.